dannypurcell/rubycom/README.md

 * Usage documentation is pulled from method comments.
 * Method parameters become required CLI arguments.
 * Optional (defaulted) parameters become CLI options.
+* Tab completion support if the user has registered it for the file.

 The result is a function library which can be consumed easily from other classes/modules and which is accessible from the command line.

 Coming Soon
 ---------------
+* Support for piping.
 * Build a job yaml by running each command in sequence with a special option --job_add <path_to_yaml>[:step_number]
 * Edit job files from the command line using special options.
     * --job_update <path_to_yaml>[:step_number]